 Information to support schools with the NCCD process

 NCCD data entry

 The NCCD and Disability Inclusion are both initiatives that help Victorian government schools to support students with disability to access educational activities on the same basis as their peers.

 While the 2 programs use similar language and concepts, they are distinct processes.
 Victorian government schools need to participate in both programs for students with disability.
 For further information on the differences between Disability Inclusion and the NCCD, refer to: .

-A Disability Inclusion Profile meeting will not determine a level of adjustment for the purpose of the NCCD.
+A will not determine a level of adjustment for the purpose of the NCCD.
 However, it will provide further information and evidence to support the school team's professional judgement.
 Similarly, schools can also use the NCCD to help in identifying students to undertake a Disability Inclusion Profile.

 Moderation of student data

-When moderating school-based decisions for the NCCD, teachers engage in professional discussions using the evidence collected throughout the year about their students’ level of adjustment and category of disability to make decisions that are consistent, reliable, and defensible.
+When moderating school-based decisions, staff should engage in professional discussions using the evidence collected throughout the year about their students’ level of adjustment and category of disability to make decisions that are consistent, reliable, and defensible.

 Process and data entry in CASES21

 - the department requires the principal to verify that the process undertaken and student information collected is accurate